 If you make tempura, don't throw away the crumbs!

-Tenkasu (天かす) is the name for those little bits of tempura batter that fall off and float around.
+Tenkasu (天かす) is the name for those little bits of tempura batter that fall off and float around on the top of the oil.

 You can use them in other dishes such as this Devil's onigiri, okonomiyaki or in noodle dishes like udon.
 They add flavour and texture, you shouldn't waste them and now you have a perfect use for them!